 Tutor: Dianna Walpole.
 Create a mosaic for your garden, be it for your courtyard or backyard.
+It could be a pot, a paver or a plaque.
 Using materials such as broken crockery, tiles, pebbles and old keys, create something individual and colourful, maybe with some sentimental value!

 This workshop is an opportunity to learn the basics of Mosaic and let your imagination run wild.
 Please note that with only 4 hours, we will focus on a small project that you have a chance of finishing, unless you wish to take it home to complete.